← Back to projects

 I designed for the ideal workflow: tag one record at a time.
 Investigators actually worked in batches.
 Adoption of the intelligence layer stayed low because the entry point was too granular.

-The signal wasn't subtle: support tickets piled up and CSAT feedback was consistent.
-I used that to scope and design the bulk-apply flow and presented it to the PM as the next priority.
+The signal wasn't subtle: support tickets piled up and customer satisfaction feedback was consistent.
+I used that to scope and design the bulk-apply flow and presented it to the Product Manager as the next priority.
 It was designed, but deprioritised against other work, and I left before it shipped.
 The lesson stuck: design for the workflow people actually have, not the one that's easiest to build first, and anchor priority calls in surfaced user pain, not roadmap convenience.

 Bulk apply selection